 A hermaphrodite is a plant or animal that has complete or partial reproductive organs normally associated with both the male and female sexes.
 Although male and female cannabis plants develop flowers, their structures are different.
 Some plants may be distinctly male or female, while others display both characteristics.
 Producers often wish to eliminate hermaphroditic plants from a grow space to prevent male flowers from pollinating the females, initiating seed production, and diluting the plant’s ability to concentrate on flower quality for medical and non-medical consumption.

-Humulene is a motivating terpene found in hops, coriander, cloves, and basil, among other plants.
-Its aroma presents as woodsy and earthy with citrus overtones.
+Humulene is thought of as being a motivating terpene for some people.
+It is found in hops, coriander, cloves, and basil.
+Its aroma presents as herbal, woodsy, and earthy with citrus overtones.

 A hybrid strain is a cross between two or more distinct strains of cannabis.
 Hybrids are intentionally bred to yield particularly desirable characteristics from either parent.
 Almost all cannabis available in Canada is a hybrid to one degree or another.

 Hydroponic cannabis cultivation does not use soil as the growing medium.
 Cannabis plants produced from this method are grown indoors, with nutrients fed by solution directly to the roots.
 Some advantages to hydroponic gardening may include faster growth rate, higher yield, greater control of nutrient additions, as well as a reduced use of water and soil.
 Flavours and aromatics may sometimes be more pronounced using the hydroponic method.